mattermost/mattermost-load-test-ng/docs/faq.md

 ### How many users does an agent support?

-For an agent running in a `c5.xlarge` instance in AWS (X CPU, Y RAM), 2000 users is the sweet spot.
+For an agent running in a `c5.xlarge` instance in AWS (4 vCPU, 8 GB RAM), the maximum number of users recommended is 2000.

 ### Can I use a pre-existing Mattermost or database deployment?